apache/apisix-ingress-controller/docs/en/latest/CRD-specification.md

   retries: 3
 ```

-The default connect, read and send timeout are `60s`, which might not proper for some applicartions,
+The default connect, read and send timeout are `60s`, which might not proper for some applications,
 just change them in the `timeout` field.

 ```yaml